 Accenture is a multinational company that provides technological solutions to its clients.
 With growing innovations in technology, Accenture invests in tech talent that can contribute to its goals and innovations.
 As part of its mission to help the US economy, the Accenture apprenticeship program primarily targets groups that are underrepresented in tech.

 The company currently has more than 1,000 apprenticeships available, most of which are in the field of technology.
-You have the chance to work in web development, data science, and software development.
-The goal is to close the gap of tech skills in the US, so the program is open to anyone who wants to be trained for a professional tech job.
+In these apprenticeship programs for veterans, you will have the chance to work in web development, data science, and software development.
+The goal is to close the gap in tech skills in the US, so the program is open to anyone who wants to be trained for a professional tech job.

 IBM Apprenticeship Program

-What IBM offers is a train-to-hire program so anyone who will be accepted to the program is adequately prepared for a professional tech career.
+In addition, the IBM Apprenticeship Program offers a train-to-hire program, meaning anyone who is accepted to the program is adequately prepared for a professional tech career.
 With IBM, you have the opportunity to learn not just fundamental tech skills but also advanced topics in artificial intelligence, machine learning, and cloud computing.